 You could benefit from giving current customers a usability questionnaire to collect their feedback directly to aid in this process.
-Please read our guide if you want to learn more about what makes or breaks a product page.
+Please read our guide if you want to learn more about making or breaking a product page.

 - Personalize their user experience.